 - Anycasting and load-balancing: Anycasting allows providers to route queries to a single IP address across multiple servers.
-Providers can adjust routing to balance traffic flow demand, and may offer sinkhole services to isolate distributed denial of service attacks.
+Providers can adjust routing to balance traffic flow demand, and may offer sinkhole services to isolate denial-of-service attacks.

 - Secure administration: A provider should offer secure and resilient administration options including:

 - Secure authentication: The provider’s administration console should use MFA for logons.